Washington State University

 It is important that all departments promptly sign in merchandise through

-Central Receiving in order to avoid losing cash discounts.
+Central Receiving and Delivery in order to avoid losing cash discounts.

 The University begins the discount period on the date the goods/services

 were received or the date the invoice was received, whichever is later.

 - Verifies that calculations and totals are correct.